bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 We will interact with git through our bash terminal, although in the future you may wish to use a Git GUI interface.

-In this exercise, we will change a file in our project and then commit this change to memeory in git.
+In this exercise, we will add a file to our project and then commit this change to memeory in git.

 in your terminal, cd into the LambdaSchool/Precourse folder